sbarber/ansible-users/README.md

 The hawt new way to easily manage users in ansible

 The goals of the project are:
-- Have one central file where we store the users's info
+- Have one central file where we store the user's info
 - Be able to include a user with one line

 All the heavy lifting is done by users-common.
 All you have to do is add the